victimsnino/ReactivePlusPlus/BUILDING.md

  - `RPP::rpp` - main rpp INTERFACE target
  - `RPP::rppqt` - additional INTERFACE target to extend functionality for QT. rppqt doesn't include QT or even doesn't link with that itself.
  - `RPP::rppasio` - additional INTERFACE target to extend functionality for ASIO. rppasio doesn't include boost::asio or even doesn't link with that itself.
- - `RPP::rppgrpc` - additional INTERFACE target to extend functionality for GRPC. rppgrpc doesn't include GRPC or even doesn't link with that itself.
+ - `RPP::rppgrpc` - additional INTERFACE target to extend functionality for gRPC. rppgrpc doesn't include gRPC or even doesn't link with that itself.

 Example usage: